Things Can Only Get Better (Howard Jones song)

-"Things Can Only Get Better" was released as the first single from Howard Jones' 1985 album Dream into Action.
+"Things Can Only Get Better" was released as the first single from Howard Jones' second studio album Dream into Action (1985).
+In the US, the song reached number 5 on the Billboard Hot 100 chart and hit number 6 on the UK singles chart.

 Background

 A typically upbeat Jones composition, it was one of two songs from the album to feature all-female singing group Afrodiziak on backing vocals.
 John Leland from Spin magazine wrote that "It mines the best of the Anglo soul movement: a clean slap-bass line, precise horns and synths, and some well-paced and inviting singing".

 The main B-side was another album track from the UK version of the album, "Why Look for the Key", although with a slightly longer fade that made it about twenty seconds longer than the version on the UK version of Dream into Action.
 "You Jazzy Nork!" is a reworked instrumental version of "Why Look for the Key" performed by the Alphonse Conway Orchestra.

 The cover of the 12" single featured a photograph of Jones, in profile, sitting on a high bar stool.
 This image was used in silhouette for the 7" artwork, the single being issued in several alternative sleeves with different colour backgrounds.